walterhanley/wren-keyboard/README.md

 My primary keyboard for the last few years has been Prime Keyboards' prime_o, before which I used a handwired Planck.
 On both I made pretty heavy use of the numpad.
 I grew to appreciate the prime\_o's physical one, though, mostly because I spend a lot of time in Excel at my day job and like using the mouse and numpad simultaneously.
 I've been wanting to switch to ergo for a while, but I was annoyed by the thought of having to use a separate numpad to recreate that experience.
 This project was an attempt to solve that problem.

 My original design simply incorporated a southpaw numpad.
-After some feedback on my original design from members of the r/ergomechkeyboards community, though, I decided to reinvent it as a "system keyboard" modeled after the old system cameras.
+After some feedback on my original design, though, I decided to reinvent it as a "system keyboard" modeled after the old system cameras.
 The repository includes a universal PCB (incorporating break-away tabs) and plates to make four boards, each reversible:
 - A Lilly58/Kyria-inspired split board, with no extra keys;
 - An extended layout with a 4x4 numpad;
 - An extended layout with a traditional nav cluster; and